 26. If you keep a water bowl in the crate, make sure it's deep and put very little water in it.
 You want to avoid spillage as the car turns and sways.

 27. Consider training your cats to use rabbit water bottles prior to the trip.
-You can do that by using chicken broth (no onions or garlic in it!) and some water in the bottle, or rubbing their favorite moist cat food near the tip of the bottle.
+You can do that by using chicken broth (no onions or garlic in it!) and some water in the bottle or rubbing their favorite moist cat food near the tip of the bottle.
 If they learn how to drink from that, it's a great way to make water available without risking wetting the bottom of the crate.

 28. If you prefer, you can limit water and food and provide them only during breaks, once every 4-5 hours.

-29. If your cat tends to get car sick, it's best to avoid feeding 2-3 hours prior to traveling.
+29. If your cat tends to get car sick, it's best to avoid feeding 2-3 hours prior to travel.
 You can feed them at night at the hotel.
 Many cats don't eat and drink during car trips anyway.

 30. Only provide food your cats are familiar with and tolerate well.
 This almost goes without saying, but don't try new treats or pamper them with expensive foods that they'd never tried before.